-The firmware for Gen 2 boards (Aon, Axion, Claxon and Cyton) are stored in nonvolatile memory and do not require downloading during system boot.
+The firmware for Gen 2 boards (Aon-CXP, Axion-CL, Cyton-CXP,) are stored in nonvolatile memory and does not require downloading during system boot.
 Further, the same firmware supports all known types of cameras, so there is no need to switch firmware when the camera type changes (as there is on our Gen 1 models).
 However, firmware updates may become available from time to time from BitFlow and you may be advised to update you board.
 The process below shows the steps required to update the firmware on your Gen 2 board.

-If you are upgrading to a new version of the SDK, you should also update the firmware your board(s).
+If you are upgrading to a new version of the SDK, you should also update the firmware you board(s).
 The new SDK will install the latest firmware on your system.